Cybernetic-Ransomware/Animals_Healthcare_Application/doc/14_adr_aws_eks_deployment.md

    annotations) over ingress-nginx + cert-manager.
 Native AWS integration, ACM handles certificate renewal automatically, and it avoids running an extra ingress controller plus cert-manager pair on a small demo node group.
-IAM policies are attached via the module's `attach_load_balancer_controller_policy` / `attach_ebs_csi_policy` flags rather than vendoring AWS's published JSON policy documents — the module tracks upstream policy changes across its own releases.
+IAM policies are attached via the module's `attach_load_balancer_controller_policy` / `attach_ebs_csi_policy` flags rather than hand-writing role policies.
+Note (rehearsal finding): those flags attach a JSON **snapshot the iam module bundles**, not the live AWS-managed policy, and the snapshot can lag upstream — the EBS CSI role needed a one-action supplement for `ec2:DescribeInstanceTypes` (see Consequences and `terraform/aws/irsa.tf`).
 6. **`gp3` StorageClass** shipped as a plain kustomize resource inside `overlays/aws` (wave `-3`,
    `is-default-class: "true"`), not a per-PVC `storageClassName` patch and not Terraform-managed.
    No PVC or `volumeClaimTemplate` in `kubernetes/base` sets `storageClassName` — this keeps base